cunger/launch/notes/beyond-lies-the-wub/the_web.md

 (application state)

 A *web server* processes HTTP requests and serves responses back to the client.
-It implements HTTP and related TCP connection handling (in collaboriation with the operating system, which provides hardware-close network support), and also manages its resources.
+It implements HTTP and related TCP connection handling (in collaboration with the operating system, which provides hardware-close network support), and also manages its resources.

-## TCP/IP
+# TCP/IP

 TCP/IP is a layered set of network protocols: